GPUTrader/web-terminal/README.md

 ## What is this?
 This is a lightweight (~43MB) alpine based docker image that comes pre-packaged with 2 wonderful tools:
 * [ttyd](https://github.com/tsl0922/ttyd): is a simple command-line tool for sharing a terminal over the web, using WebSockets.
-* [ngrok](https://ngrok.com/): Creates reverse tunnels that allow access to your box from the internet.

 On top of those, I've added socat, Nginx, OpenSSH, and OpenSSL.
 This allows you to quickly provision an isolated (docker container) that can serve as a base for a lot of tunneling solutions.
 Use your imagination. :wink: